-God uses metaphors in the Bible to describe in simple terms how he relates to us personally.
+God uses metaphors in the Bible to describe, in simple terms, how he relates to us personally.

-We set ourselves up for disappointment if we expect him always to embody every implicit nuance in these figures of speech.
+We set ourselves up for disappointment if we expect him to embody every implicit nuance in these figures of speech.

 Heavenly Father